Basilica di Santa Maria Sopra Minerva

-Built on the site of an ancient temple to Minerva, the Dominican Chiesa di Santa Maria Sopra Minerva is Rome’s only Gothic church....
+Built on the site of three pagan temples, including one to the goddess Minerva, the Dominican Basilica di Santa Maria Sopra Minerva is...

-A 2000-year-old temple, now church, the Pantheon is the best preserved of ancient Rome’s great monuments.
-In its current form it dates...
+A striking 2000-year-old temple, now a church, the Pantheon is the best preserved of Rome’s ancient monuments and one of the most...

 Piè di Marmo

-Just south of the Pantheon, the Elefantino is a curious and much-loved sculpture of a puzzled elephant carrying a 6th-century-BC Egyptian obelisk.
-Unveiled in 1667 and designed to glorify Pope Alexander VII, the elephant, symbolising strength and wisdom, was sculpted by Ercole Ferrata to a design by Bernini.
-The obelisk was taken from the nearby Chiesa di Santa Maria Sopra Minerva.
+Just south of the Pantheon, the Elefantino is a curious and much-loved statue of a puzzled-looking elephant carrying a 6th-century-BC Egyptian obelisk.
+Completed in 1667 in honour of Pope Alexander VII, the elephant, symbolising strength and wisdom, was sculpted by Ercole Ferrata to a design by Bernini.
+The obelisk was taken from the nearby Basilica di Santa Maria Sopra Minerva.